nod3zer0/subfit/README.md

 password: password
 ```

-Password field is optional in login file:
+The password field is optional in the login file:

 ```yaml
 username: xlogin00